Motor fuel tax and carbon tax

 Motor fuel tax and carbon tax apply when you purchase or use fuel such as gasoline, diesel and propane, unless a specific exemption applies.

-Motor fuel tax applies to fuel sold for use or used to power internal combustion engines (e.g. cars, boats, airplanes, etc.).
+Motor fuel tax applies to fuel sold for use or used to power internal combustion engines (e.g. cars, boats, airplanes, stationary engines etc.) and to propane for any use, unless a specific exemption applies.

 When the tax is charged on clear gasoline and clear diesel fuel there are also dedicated taxes (PDF) added to the tax that apply in certain regions of the province and go to: